Check These Things Before the End of the Year to Be Ready to File Your Taxes for Next Year

 The IRS has seven weeks from January 1 or from the date Form W-7 is mailed, whichever is later, to inform you about the status of your ITIN application.
 If you wait to submit Form W-7 until the peak filing season, or if you send it from overseas, allow up to 11 weeks.
 If you do not renew your ITIN before you file a return, the return may be delayed and you may not be eligible for some important tax credits.

 Dig out your old tax returns

 You should always keep copies of old tax returns, even if the returns were filed electronically or filed on your behalf.
 After all, transmission errors happen and sometimes tax professionals drop the ball and either lose your return or transmit late.
 When you file your return this year, you may need to verify your Adjusted Gross Income from a previous year in order to confirm your identity with the IRS.
 It's inconvenient, but this is a step to combat tax return fraud.

 Adjust your withholding amounts

-Since tax laws change every year, now is the time to submit updated withholding forms for both your federal and North Carolina taxes to your employer.
+Since tax laws change yearly, now is the time to submit updated withholding forms for both your federal and North Carolina taxes to your employer.
 The IRS has an online withholding calculator to assist you in estimating what your withholding amounts should be.

-You can give these forms to your employer anytime during the tax year.
+You can give these forms to your employer at anytime during the tax year.
 But forms should be turned in as soon as possible so that withholding amounts are accurate starting with your first pay in the new year.
 Always double check your pay stubs to ensure that that changes you submitted were recorded accurately.